 NAS systems have a credible, full-featured, performance-tuned operating environment and software stack geared toward serving up files to your networked computers.
 These systems also have features that allow non-Windows computers to attach to the shares like NFS and have added more and bigger networking ports, block-based storage, and 2 Gbps and 4 Gbps Fibre Channel interconnects.

 Even though NAS is relatively easy to implement, storage administrator still need a healthy knowledge of the various NAS components, such as NAS interconnects, as well as NAS protocols.
+And with tight budgets all around, it's only prudent to make sure you get the biggest bang for your storage buck.
+Start a NAS handbook – document what you need, plan ahead and build a solid RFP to present to the NAS vendors you're interested in getting bids from.

 About the author: Tory Skyers is a senior systems engineer for Prudential Fox & Roach Realtors, an independently owned and operated member of The Prudential Real Estate Affiliates Inc. He frequently speaks at conferences, such as Storage Decisions, and also contributes regularly to SearchStorage.com's Storage Soup blog